genesiscommunitysuccess/docs/docs/server-reference/notify/symphony.md

 #### Additional Genesis Notify Service for symphony

-The Genesis Notify Service currently provides additional Symphony operation exposed as Event Handlers.
+The Genesis Notify Service currently provides additional Symphony operation exposed as event handlers.

 * GATEWAY_CREATE_CHANNEL - Adds a user to a channel
 * GATEWAY_ADD_MEMBER_TO_CHANNEL - Adds a user to a channel